stefanoverna/graphql8/guides/operation_store/overview.md

 #### Efficiency

 Persisted queries improve the _efficiency_ of your system by reducing HTTP traffic.
-Instead of repeatedly sending GraphQL over the wire, queries are fetched from the database, so your requests require less bandwidth.
+Instead of repeatedly sending GraphQL8 over the wire, queries are fetched from the database, so your requests require less bandwidth.

 For example, _before_ using persisted queries, the entire query is sent to the server:

-{{ "/operation_store/request_before.png" | link_to_img:"GraphQL request without persisted queries" }}
+{{ "/operation_store/request_before.png" | link_to_img:"GraphQL8 request without persisted queries" }}

 But _after_ using persisted queries, only the query identification info is sent to the server:

-{{ "/operation_store/request_after.png" | link_to_img:"GraphQL request with persisted queries" }}
+{{ "/operation_store/request_after.png" | link_to_img:"GraphQL8 request with persisted queries" }}

 #### Visibility

-Persisted queries improve _visibility_ because you can track GraphQL usage from a single location. `OperationStore` maintains an index of type, field and argument usage so that you can analyze your traffic.
+Persisted queries improve _visibility_ because you can track GraphQL8 usage from a single location. `OperationStore` maintains an index of type, field and argument usage so that you can analyze your traffic.

-{{ "/operation_store/operation_index.png" | link_to_img:"Index of GraphQL usage with persisted queries" }}
+{{ "/operation_store/operation_index.png" | link_to_img:"Index of GraphQL8 usage with persisted queries" }}

 ### How it Works

-`OperationStore` uses tables in your database to store normalized, deduplicated GraphQL strings.
+`OperationStore` uses tables in your database to store normalized, deduplicated GraphQL8 strings.
 The database is immutable: new operations may be added, but operations are never modified or removed.

-When clients {% internal_link "sync their operations","/operation_store/client_workflow" %}, requests are {% internal_link "authenticated","/operation_store/access_control" %}, then the incoming GraphQL is validated, normalized, and added to the database if needed.
+When clients {% internal_link "sync their operations","/operation_store/client_workflow" %}, requests are {% internal_link "authenticated","/operation_store/access_control" %}, then the incoming GraphQL8 is validated, normalized, and added to the database if needed.
 Also, the incoming client name is associated with all operations in the payload.

 Then, at runtime, clients send an _operation ID_ to run a persisted query.
 It looks like this in `params`: